TeiHek/CMPM147-P2/README.md

 - The hills/mountains need to not rotate, but need to be placed below two sets of objects that do rotate. <br/>

 To get around this: <br/>
-- The stars are made using arcs with the center at the origin, and the trails are made by manipulating arc length.
+- The stars are made using arcs with the centers at a random point, and the trails are made by manipulating arc length.
-- The moon is created by overlapping two circles.
+- The moon is created by overlapping two circles, and then rotated around a different point
 - To rotate the stars and the moon separately while not rotating the hills/mountains, p5's push and pop are used. <br/>

-Overall, I think I achieved what I was looking to accomplish with this project
+Overall, I think I achieved what I was looking to accomplish with this project.

 ## p2-simple-scene-starter
 Credit: Adam Smith; Asiiah Song